pantajoe/vscode-elixir-credo/README.md

 ## Features

 * Lint all opened documents and display diagnostics
-* Specify whether the linting happens on save of a document
+* Re-lint a document after saving it
+* Either lint all elixir files or only those specified by the linting configuration
 * Specify a custom configuration file for Credo
 * Specify a custom configuration for Credo
 * Specify a custom execute path for the `mix` binary